 Also nearby is a scenic trail that provides a beautiful path for walking.
 If you'd like to hike off trail there are 125 acres of beautiful rolling hills to explore.

-The Meadow Tent also features a cozy fire pit for night time gatherings, wood grilling and s'mores.
+The Meadow Tent also features a cozy outdoor fire pit for night time gatherings, wood grilling and s'mores.
 What's camping without a campfire?!
 However, there are rare days when CalFire prohibits all fires due to dry conditions

 The driveway to the campsite is a gravel road, so an SUV is recommended but not essential.